Mamoon794/employee-handbook/README.md

 Our partner is **Arshad Merali** from Rivvi, a Toronto-based fintech company focused on improving financial health and workplace transparency.

 ## Link of the app
-The app is hosted on [placeholder].
+The app is hosted on https://employee-handbook-app.vercel.app/.

 ## Setup (For Developers)